Configuration Profile Creation

 5. Process scan regex – is a regex that must be matched for processes ZeroLock will monitor when it does sweeps of the system.

-Note: When disabling monitor options, the agent must be disabled then reenabled to stop monitoring already running processes.
-For example, if you are monitoring cron jobs and then disable it on the server, you have to deactivate and reactivate the agent so that it stops monitoring this type of process.
+Note: When disabling monitor options, the agent must be disabled and reenabled to stop monitoring already running processes.
+For example, if you are monitoring cron jobs and then disable it on the server, you have to deactivate and reactivate the agent so that it will stop monitoring the process.

 *Available in ZeroLock Management Console v2.0.7 and later.